Henry Naisali: Finance Minister of Tuvalu

 Tuvalu became fully independent within the Commonwealth on 1 October 1978.
 The first elections for the Parliament of Tuvalu were not held until 8 September 1981.

 Naisali was elected to the Parliament of Tuvalu in the 1981 Tuvaluan general election and was appointed Minister of Finance and Deputy Prime Minister.
 He was re-elected in the 1985 Tuvaluan general election and was re-appointed finance minister and deputy prime minister in the government of prime minister Tomasi Puapua.
 He was appointed as the director of South Pacific Bureau for Economic Cooperation (SPEC) in 1986.
 In 1987, he was instrumental in the formation of the Tuvalu Trust Fund, which involving the governments of the United Kingdom, Australia and New Zealand providing the capital for a sovereign wealth fund to support the budget of the government of Tuvalu.
 Japan, and South Korea also contributed to the fund.

 He was re-elected in the 1989 Tuvaluan general election, however he was not re-elected in the 1993 elections.

 Pacific Islands Forum

 Naisali was the Director of the South Pacific Bureau for Economic Co-operation (SPEC) from January 1986 to September 1988; he continued as Secretary General of the Pacific Islands Forum (PIF) until January 1992, following the formation of the PIF as successor of the SPEC.

-Awards
+Honours

-Officer in the Order of Australia, Order of St Michael and George CMG, Order of the British Empire OBE and Member of the Order of the British Empire MBE.
+Naisali was appointed a Member of the Order of the British Empire (MBE) in the 1975 Birthday Honours, a Companion of the Order of St Michael and St George (CMG) in the 1983 New Year Honours, and an Officer of the Order of Australia (AO) in February 1992, "for service to Australian/Pacific Island relations, particularly as Secretary General to the South Pacific Forum."